 The Compliance Program is designed to prevent accidental or intentional noncompliance with applicable laws and regulations; to detect such noncompliance, if it occurs; to discipline those involved in noncompliant behavior; and to prevent future noncompliance, and has the full support of MSM's Board of Trustees.
 The program assists MSM's management at all levels in maintaining and enhancing an environment where ethics are paramount in both strategic and operational decisions throughout the institution, and was developed to incorporate the seven required elements of an effective compliance program as described by the Federal Sentencing Guidelines and recommended by the Office of Inspector General in its compliance guidance.
-The Compliance Program affects all areas of MSM institutional operations, and all staff, faculty, residents, students, trainees, and contractors of MSM are expected to participate in the Compliance Program and abide by its requirements.
+The Compliance Program affects all areas of MSM are expected to participate in the Compliance Program and abide by its requirements.